 Harmonising Legal Education: Aligning the Stages in Lifelong Learning for Lawyers

 The three main stages in the lifelong learning journey of the typical lawyer are the completion of the law degree (the Bachelor of Laws or Juris Doctor); satisfaction of the practical training requirements for admission with either a traineeship or a Graduate Diploma in Legal Practice (PLT); and post-admission education in the form of continuing professional development, specialist accreditation or postgraduate study such as a Master of Laws.
 All three stages have been subjected to criticism by various stakeholders.
 Employers complain that the content of the law degree does not reflect the reality of contemporary legal practice and that new law graduates must ‘unlearn’ what they have learned at law school.
 New lawyers complain that PLT fails to adequately prepare them for the legal workplace.
 Law schools allege that CPD is inadequately rigorous and law societies allege that formal postgraduate study is of little benefit to practitioners.
-Some criticisms are the result of ignorance of what actually occurs in the relevant stage of the learning journey.
+Some criticisms are the result of ignorance of what occurs in the relevant stage of the learning journey.
 Other criticisms have merit and could be addressed by greater collaboration between those responsible for each stage of the journey

 This conference will seek to facilitate greater alignment between the stages in the educational journey of lawyers by bringing together legal academics, legal practitioners, law students, PLT trainers, CPD providers, law societies, law librarians, regulators, administrators and others to share their insights and experiences, learn from each other, and collaborate on the harmonisation of professional legal education.